 - Included Accessories: What types of accessories the vacuum comes with — such as brushes, crevice tools, and others — can help you get to every hard-to-reach area.

-Without further ado, let’s take a look at our picks for the best vacuum cleaners for 2021.
+Without further ado, let’s take a look at our picks for the best vacuum cleaners on the market.

 Best Bagless Upright Vacuum: Shark NV352 Navigator Lift Away Upright Vacuum

 If you're looking for a traditional vacuum that’s easy to empty and maneuver, you'll definitely want to take a look at the Shark NV352 Navigator Lift Away Upright Vacuum.
 This 2-in-1 vacuum easily converts from a traditional upright to a canister vacuum with the push of a button, allowing you to get to hard-to-vacuum areas like stairs for a good cleaning.
 When in upright mode, the upright vacuum switches from carpeting to bare flooring with ease, and its built-in swivel steering means getting around corners and furniture is no problem.
 This Shark vacuum comes with a HEPA filter to keep dust and allergens inside the vacuum, as well as an upholstery tool and two crevice tools for deeper cleaning.